True Geordie: The Live life

 The synergies between big brands and creative entrepreneurs will only continue to grow.
 Brands have material resources that creative start-ups may lack, but these new entrepreneurs often have something even more valuable – a creative vision and a big audience of true fans.

-This article originally appeared in the April 2018 Issue of FEED magazine.
+This article first featured in the April 2018 issue of FEED magazine.